 An abundance of hiking trails in and around the city is available for all fitness levels:

-- For an easy hike, Gate Loop Trail in Scottdale’s McDowell Sonoran Preserve is an excellent choice.
+- For an easy hike, Gateway Loop Trail in Scottdale’s McDowell Sonoran Preserve is an excellent choice.
 It takes you through an enchanting desert landscape.
 (7 km; 218 m elevation gain)

 - Pinnacle Peak Summit Trail offers a moderate workout.
 As you make your way up, you will find yourself spending much time soaking up the views of the Valley.
 (5.6 km; 310 m elevation gain)